Kendall Jenner and Palestinian sisters in the TOP-5

 Models.com is the leading catwalk and studio event website that publishes social media popularity ratings for the world’s most famous models.
 When preparing the rating, the number of subscribers to the official pages of models on Instagram, Twitter and TikTok is taken into account.
 (Facebook no longer counts this year.)

 We present an updated rating, as of August 30, 2021.
-The position in the rating, as a rule, does not depend on the frequency of publications, but on the public activity of the model and the scandals around her name.
+The position in the rating, as a rule, depends not on the frequency of publications, but on the public activity of the model and the scandals around her name.

 In second place in the social rating of models is the American model of Dutch-Palestinian origin Gigi (Gigi) Hadid, she has more than 79 million subscribers.
 Her younger sister Bella Hadid, with 47 million followers, is in fourth place.